 To be attractive for tourists Podgorica would require a lot of

-investment (cool new buildings, pedestrian areas, tourist
+investment (cool new buildings, pedestrian areas, tourist attractions

-After 6pm I drive back to the Delta City mall and meet Shirley
+After 6pm I drive back to the Delta City mall and meet Shirley and the

-groceries, then drive back to the hotel in Dobra Voda.
+drive back to the hotel in Dobra Voda.